MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-outbound.md

-﻿---
+---
 # required metadata

 title: Troubleshoot outbound warehouse operations
-description: This topic describes how to fix common issues that you might encounter while working with outbound warehouse operations in Dynamics 365 Supply Chain Management.
+description: This topic describes how to fix common issues that you might encounter while you work with outbound warehouse operations in Microsoft Dynamics 365 Supply Chain Management.
 author: perlynne
 manager: tfehr
 ms.date: 10/19/2020